-The various benefits of panaway essential oil include soothing muscle inflammation, boosting energy, relieving stress, eliminating headaches, relieving pain, healing wounds, soothing menstrual discomfort, and increasing circulation, among others.
-There are very few possible side effects that have been reported with panaway essential oil, and are limited to skin irritation and stomach upset, when consumed.
-Furthermore, pregnant women and children should not use this oil unless it has been strictly approved by a medical professional.
+The various benefits of panaway essential oil include soothing muscle inflammation, boosting energy, relieving stress, and eliminating headaches.
+It also aids in relieving pain, healing wounds, soothing menstrual discomfort, and increasing circulation, among others.

 What is Panaway Essential Oil Good For?

-Chronic Pain: The first reason for creating this essential oil blend was to relieve pain in the legs, and it remains extremely effective at relieving pain in the back and joints.
-The analgesic qualities of this oil blend make it very popular with athletes, regular gym-goers and those recovering from injuries, surgeries and extended illnesses.
+The first reason for creating this essential oil blend was to relieve pain in the legs, and it remains extremely effective at relieving pain in the back and joints.
+The analgesic qualities of this oil blend make it very popular with athletes, regular gym-goers and those recovering from injuries, surgeries, and extended illnesses.

-Energy Levels: Peppermint essential oil can provide an energetic boost when inhaled or diffused, and as a key component of panaway essential oil, it provides much of the stimulating power of this oil.
-Although it does have sedative and soothing qualities, certain refreshing and invigorating effects of the oil can also be enjoyed.
+Peppermint essential oil can provide an energy boost when inhaled or diffused, and as a key component of panaway essential oil, it provides much of the stimulating power of this oil.
+Although it does have sedative and soothing qualities, certainly refreshing and invigorating effects of the oil can also be enjoyed.

-Gastrointestinal Issues: Cineol, pinene and eugenol are able to soothe inflammation in the gut and promote better digestion, as it can help balance the bacteria levels, which will help to prevent indigestion, cramping, bloating and other gastrointestinal issues.
+Cineol, pinene, and eugenol are able to soothe inflammation in the gut and promote better digestion.
+This oil can help balance the bacteria levels, which helps prevent indigestion, cramping, bloating, and other gastrointestinal issues.

-Deodorizer: Panaway essential oil, particularly its wintergreen and peppermint components, can quickly eliminate odors in a room when diffused over a large space.
-It is also good for personal hygiene, and can be applied to the underarms to improve smell and keep you feeling fresh all day.
+Panaway essential oil, particularly its wintergreen and peppermint components, can quickly eliminate odors in a room when diffused over a large space.
+It is also good for personal hygiene and can be applied to the underarms to reduce odor and keep you feeling fresh all day.

-Room Cleanser: If you use this oil in a diffuser, you can fill your entire home with a refreshing, antibacterial and soothing oil composed of micro-particles that can cleanse the space of airborne pathogens and protect your immune system, as well as keep the surfaces in your home clean.
+If you use this oil in a diffuser, you can fill your entire home with a refreshing, antibacterial, and soothing oil composed of micro-particles that can cleanse the space of airborne pathogens and protect your immune system, as well as keep the surfaces in your home clean.

 Side Effects of Panaway Essential Oil

-- Pregnancy – It is not recommended for pregnant or breast-feeding women to use this essential oil, as some of the powerful effects can be passed to the fetus or infant.
-If pregnant, speak to your doctor before using this essential oil blend for aromatherapy purposes.
+- Pregnancy: It is not recommended for pregnant or breastfeeding women to use this essential oil, as some of the powerful effects can be passed to the fetus or infant.
+If you are pregnant, speak to your doctor before using this essential oil blend for aromatherapy purposes.